stacks-sbtc/sbtc/terraform/README.md

 # 2. Add your user to it
 sudo usermod -aG docker $USER
 newgrp docker
+# This is for compiling the signer binary with cargo, which we do later when
+# doing ./signers.sh demo

-sudo apt-get install --assume-yes libclang-dev make
+sudo apt-get install --assume-yes libclang-dev make build-essential libssl-dev pkg-config

 git clone https://github.com/stacks-sbtc/sbtc.git
 cd sbtc